Whether you apply for a new job or sit for appraisal in your current organization, you cannot achieve much without a solid negotiation strategy.

-Again, this is the worst-case and you must prepare to take the conversation ahead.
+Again, this is the worst-case and you must be prepared to take the conversation ahead.
 Suppose you plan for 8.5 LPA and you get an offer of 6 LPA.
 You see? the gap is huge.

 Answering this way to make a counter-offer would help, “I can understand you.
 I just want to repeat my interest to grab this position, work on some wonderful projects and foster my skills.
-I think my profile is absolutely reasonable to ask for 8 LPA.“
+I think it is absolutely reasonable for my profile to ask for 8 LPA.“

-This is the way you should back your statement and ask for a raise.
+This is how you should endorse your statement and ask for a raise.
 You’ll end up getting a high salary and probably winning the negotiation.

 8. Take a Pause Before Saying “Yes”

 If you think the offered number fits in your pigeonhole, don’t rush to say “Yes” or “I agree”.
-Take a pause, rethink and convince yourself, this is what you wanted.
+Take a pause, rethink and convince yourself that this is what you want.

 Don’t make a doubtful face during that pause.
-This shows strange to the recruiter that even after so much discussion, you are still in confusion.
+It shows strange to the recruiter that even after so much discussion, you are still not convinced.
 Instead, use statements like Let me think…<pause> YES.

-This is very important not for that moment but for your upcoming time with the organization.
-You should not feel then, you’ve been paid less because that’ll hamper your performance and make you hunt for the next opportunity.
+It is very important not just for that moment but for your upcoming time with the organization.
+You should not feel then that you’ve been paid less, reducing your performance and making you hunt for the next opportunity.

 9. Dare to Say “No”

 Don’t be afraid to reject the offer if things are not as you anticipate.
-As someone said, Negotiation actually starts once you say NO.
+As someone once said, Negotiations start once you say NO.

 They don’t want to repeat the whole process to fill the position unless they’ve got an option.
 So, sometimes saying no increases your chances of recruitment and that too on a higher side.
 This is not a thumb rule though.

-If you accept the offer on a lower scale in the fear of saying no, you will have to digest that later and these things will affect your performance badly.
-Remember, No said at right time is a sign of a powerful persona.
+If you accept the cheap offer in fear of saying no, you will have to digest that later and these things will affect your performance badly.
+Remember, a “no” said at the right time is a sign of a clean personality.